Nature & Hiking In Israel

 - 24/7 phone support.

-- A full pack that will enable you trek trouble free.
+- A full pack that will enable you to trek trouble-free.

 BIBLICAL WALKS IN THE HOLY LAND

-For those hikers that are connected to the bible we have a special section in the website.
+For hikers that are more connected to the bible, we have a special section on the website.
 We created a set of hikes that follow some of the most famous bible stories, like the Battle of David and Goliath or the Elijah challenging the Baal prophets on Mount Carmel.
-All these walks are an excellent hike on their own, but the biblical story brings a unique added value.
+All these walks are an excellent hikes on their own, but the biblical story brings a unique added value.

 - Overview Map.